Skip to main content

 What Happened

-Two states moved forward on CPA licensure reform in the first week of April 2026.
-Governor Tony Evers signed 2025 Wisconsin Act 166 on April 3, creating an immediate third pathway to CPA licensure in the state.
-One day earlier, Colorado's SB26-076 passed both the Senate (unanimously) and House with strong bipartisan support, and now sits on Governor Jared Polis's desk for signature.
+Two states moved forward on CPA licensure reform between April and early May 2026.
+Governor Tony Evers signed 2025 Wisconsin Act 166 on April 2 (published April 3), creating an immediate third pathway to CPA licensure in the state.
+Colorado's SB26-076 passed both the Senate (unanimously) and House with strong bipartisan support on April 2, and Governor Jared Polis signed the bill into law on May 4, 2026, with the new pathways effective January 1, 2027.

 Wisconsin: What Act 166 Requires

 Wisconsin's new pathway allows candidates to earn a CPA license with a bachelor's degree (120 semester hours) that includes an accounting concentration, plus two years of verified accounting experience and passage of the CPA exam.
-The law took effect immediately upon signing.
+The law took effect April 4, 2026, the day after publication.
 Wisconsin's existing 150-hour pathway remains available, so candidates who have already completed or are close to completing 150 credits can still use that route.
 The Wisconsin Institute of CPAs (WICPA) worked directly with Senator Howard Marklein and Representative Robert Wittke to develop the legislation.
 Wisconsin already allowed candidates to sit for the CPA exam with 120 credits, so Act 166 changes the licensure side of the equation, not exam eligibility.

 Colorado: What SB26-076 Creates

 Colorado's bill establishes three distinct pathways to CPA licensure, all of which require passing the CPA exam and completing an ethics course.
 The first pathway requires a bachelor's degree (120 credits) and two years of supervised experience.
 The second requires a bachelor's degree plus 30 additional semester hours and one year of experience.
 The third requires a post-baccalaureate degree and one year of experience.
-The bill also updates Colorado's interstate practice and mobility provisions, which govern how out-of-state CPAs can practice in Colorado.
-If Governor Polis signs the bill, it takes effect January 1, 2027.
+The bill also codifies Colorado's interstate practice and mobility provisions, which govern how out-of-state CPAs can practice in Colorado.
+Governor Polis signed the bill into law on May 4, 2026, with the three new pathways becoming available to applicants on January 1, 2027.
 The Colorado Society of CPAs (COCPA) supported the legislation through both chambers.

 The Trade-Off Between 120 and 150 Credits